-(a) assignees who have executed and delivered transfer applications, and are awaiting admission as limited partners, and will be treated as partners of Heritage Propane Partners, L.P. for federal income tax purposes.
+- (a) assignees who have executed and delivered transfer applications, and are awaiting admission as limited partners, and - (b) unitholders whose common units are held in street name or by a nominee and who have the right to direct the nominee in the exercise of all substantive rights attendant to the ownership of their common units, will be treated as partners of Heritage Propane Partners, L.P. for federal income tax purposes.
 As there is no direct authority addressing assignees of common units who are entitled to execute and deliver transfer applications and become entitled to direct the exercise of attendant rights, but who fail to execute and deliver transfer applications, counsel's opinion does not extend to these persons.
 Furthermore, a purchaser or other transferee of common units who does not execute and deliver a transfer application may not receive some federal income tax information or reports furnished to record holders of common units unless the common units are held in a nominee or street name account and the nominee or broker has executed and delivered a transfer application for those common units.